riswill9/myremote/README.md

 # myremote

-This wa sused for Git training
+This was used for Git training

 * point 1
 * point 2